Making big data real for businesses (part – II): Leveraging social media data to identify key consumer insights

 Published On: 15 July 2015

-Social media analytics can give companies a competitive edge if the insights can be made available to key decision-makers at the right time.
+Big data analytics, more specifically in this case social media analytics can give companies a competitive edge if the insights can be made available to key decision-makers at the right time.
 Metrics like number of followers, shares and visitor count are no longer sufficient to monitor brand health and many firms struggle with the real time implementation of tools which translate big data into pertinent insights and metrics.

 As mentioned in part 1 of this blog series, it is important for organizations to assess how investments into social media analytics can help them meet business objectives.
 An organization can gather social data by: